CdLbB/cdlbb.github.com/WandW/CMA02-3-MoreSeriesMN.md

 <div markdown=1 class="contenttext">

-On the other hand, the radius of convergence of a power-series may be zero ; thus in the case of the series
+On the other hand, the radius of convergence of a power-series may be zero; thus in the case of the series
 \\[1+1!\,z+2!\,z^2+3!\,z^3+ 4!\,z^4+ \dots \\]
 we have
 \\[ \left|\frac{u_{n+1}}{u_n}\right|=n\left|\,z \,\right| ,\\]